-My policy related work is directly related to my academic research on armed conflict, political institutions and industrial organisation.
-I have worked in projects for the United Nations, the World Bank, the International Monetary Fund, the Banco de España, the International Growth Centre (IGC) and the Universal Rights Group.
+My policy related work is directly related to my academic research on armed conflict, political institutions and, increasingly, machine learning.
+I have worked in projects for the United Nations (UN), the World Bank Group (WBG), the UN Economic Commission for Africa (ECA), the International Monetary Fund (IMF), the Banco de España (BDE), the International Growth Centre (IGC) and the Universal Rights Group (URG).

 In my policy projects I have analyzed the economic costs of armed conflict and the factors behind economic recovery post conflict.
 Building on this research I have conducted a study on the economic benefits of prevention of armed conflict and the prevention of human rights violations.
 This latter work heavily relies on my academic research on forecasting which I have also used in a study on the role of fiscal capacity building and fragility.